WHAT TO DO IN ONE DAY IN VALENCIA

 Cituad de las Artes y las Ciencias – City of Arts and Sciences

-The L’Hemisferic, the Eye, is probably the single most-famous Valencia attraction.
+The L’Hemisferic, the Eye, is probably the single most-famous Valencia attraction and a place to visit in Valencia in one day.
 I admit I added it to my Valencia bucket list the minute I saw it on Instagram – and it did not disappoint.

 It is part of a huge complex with various bright and futuristic buildings in the City of Arts and Sciences.
 For an entrance fee, you can visit the planetarium, a museum, an IMAX cinema, and an aquarium in the area.